- How is Hodgkin disease treated?

 - High-dose chemotherapy and stem cell transplant for Hodgkin disease

 - Treating nodular lymphocyte predominant Hodgkin disease (NLPHD)

 Treating classic Hodgkin disease, by stage

 This section sums up the treatment options for Hodgkin disease (HD) in adults, based on the stage of cancer.
 Treatment of the disease in children is slightly different from the treatment used for adults.
-Some of the differences in treating adults and children are discussed in the section “Hodgkin disease in children.”
+Some of the differences in treating adults and children are discussed in “Hodgkin disease in children.”
 For teens with HD who are fully grown, the treatment is usually the same as that for an adult.